European Immigrant Crisis: The Difference Between The Immigration Issue In Europe And The United States

-As noted by Foreign Policy, the European immigrant crisis has become a major issue, particularly in the Mediterranean, France and Germany.
+As noted by Foreign Policy, the European immigrant crisis has become a major issue, particularly in the Mediterranean, France, and Germany.
 This has caused many to question whether the price of increasing European unity has been the loss of the EU’s ability to manage their own borders.
-The situation in Europe and the United States have some similarities and differences, as can be seen in the Brexit vote in the UK and Trump’s election in the US.
+The situation in Europe and the United States has some similarities and differences, as can be seen in the Brexit vote in the U.K. and Trump’s election in the U.S.

 The Beginning of the Problem